CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 * **Logistic Regression**
 Develop expertise in utilizing logistic regression models in Python.
 Gain the ability to interpret the results and assess the goodness of fit for your logistic regression model.

+**Data Modeling**
+Project: Data Modeling with Postgres
+* **Intro to Data Modeling**
+This topic covers the fundamental distinctions between relational and non-relational databases.
+The lesson will elucidate how each database type aligns with the varied requirements of data consumers.
+* **Relational Data Models**
+This topic provides insight into the significance of data modeling, exploring the advantages and limitations of relational databases, and active engagement in creating schemas and tables within the Postgres environment.